As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 7. Look at Things More Objectively

 Stressful situations may not always as full-blown as we think they are.
-We sometimes tend to over-exaggerate a situation.
+We sometimes tend to exaggerate a situation.

 Look at your circumstances as if you were a nonjudgmental outsider.
 This allows you to identify the real cause of stress, and then you can act accordingly.